okfanger/imau/README.md

 # imau
-A repository that records my whole life for learning programme in Inner Mongolia Agricultural University.
+A repository that records my whole life for learning to program in Inner Mongolia Agricultural University.